toksvaeth/datadog-plugin-md/README.md

 [md](http://linux.die.net/man/4/md)(4) arrays and returns a variety of gauges.

-The information is inelegantly parsed from `/proc/mdstat` and sent to datadog as various gauges.
+The information is inelegantly parsed from `/proc/mdstat` and sent to datadog as various metrics.

 ## Gauges

  * `md_device.disk.total` The total number of disks that are supposed to be active in the array.
- * `md_device_disk.active` The total number of disks that are active in the array.  i.e. non-failed and non-spare.
+ * `md_device.disk.active` The number of disks that are active in the array.  i.e. non-failed and non-spare.
 Disks that are considered recovering will be included in this count.
- * `md_device.disk.spare` The total number of spare disks in the array.
+ * `md_device.disk.spare` The number of spare disks in the array.
- * `md_device.disk.failed` The total number of failed disks in the array.
+ * `md_device.disk.failed` The number of failed disks in the array.
  * `md_device.disk.up` The total number of fully functioning disks in the array.  i.e. non-failed, non-spare and non-recovering.
  * `md_device.recovery.complete` The percentage of recovery completed.
 Will